 ACTIVITIES AT TAKWELA CAMP:

-- Takwela will have exclusive access to a 50-kilometre stretch of the Luangwa river - perfect for their expertly guided walks that take a close look at the park’s plants, insects, and brilliant array of birds such as great white pelican, southern carmine bee-eater, and Pel’s fishing owl.
+- Takwela has exclusive access to a 50-kilometre stretch of the Luangwa river - perfect for their expertly guided walks that take a close look at the park’s plants, insects, and brilliant array of birds such as great white pelican, southern carmine bee-eater, and Pel’s fishing owl.
 Though walks do often come across big game so look out for elephants, lion and even rhino.

 - If you are very lucky, it is possible to see all of the Big Five here whilst out on safari activities.
 Lion and buffalo are seen in large prides and herds respectively, while elephant numbers have been rising since populations dropped due to poaching throughout the 1980s.
 Leopard sightings are pretty good and although rhino are extremely rare, a reintroduction programme that started in 2003 makes it a possibility.